 Aside from that, the study discovered that dives occurred twice as frequently in drawing matches.

-This also makes sense since in a draw, players may be more inclined to dive in order to obtain a free kick to possibly score a goal.
+This also makes sense since in a draw, when players may be more inclined to dive in order to obtain a free kick to possibly score a goal.

 PLOS One also notes that surprisingly, the more often dives were used, the more frequently they were rewarded!
 And as referees awarded more penalties to teams, players became more encouraged to dive throughout the match.